Joe Muscatt

-Joseph Muscatt (born 15 December 1997) is a footballer who plays as a defender for Braintree Town.
+Joseph Muscatt (born 15 December 1997) is a footballer who last played as a defender for Braintree Town.
+Born in England, he represents the Malta national team.

 Club career

 Muscatt began his career with Tottenham Hotspur at the age of ten, before being released at the end of the 2016–17 season.
 Later that summer he joined Bolton Wanderers after a trial period a signed his first professional deal the following year, agreeing a one-year deal.
 In January 2019, he joined League Two side Salford City on a one-month loan deal.
 He left Bolton Wanderers at the end of his contract in the summer of 2019.
 In July 2020, Muscatt joined the reserve team of German club Paderborn.
 In March 2022, he joined Billericay Town after a spell with Welling United.